cocoderji/Steganography/readme.txt

 project #Steganography

-Hide a text message in images using C++.
+Hide a text message in images using C programming.